Résumé Barbara Flueckiger

 Publications in Swiss and German journals and periodicals on film, literature and theatre.

 Author of Sound Design.
-Die virtuelle Klangwelt des Films .
+Die virtuelle Klangwelt des Films.
 Marburg: Schueren.
 2001.
-520 pages, ISBN 3-89472-506-0 This publication is widely redarded as the standard text book on this topic in German language.
+520 pages, ISBN 3-89472-506-0.
+This publication is widely redarded as the standard text book on this topic in German language.
 Second edition 2002.
 Third edition 2006.
+Fourth edition 2010.
+Fifth edition 2012.

-1992 to 1995 Studies at the University of Zurich (Switzerland) and the Freie Universität Berlin (Germany): German literature, film theory, philosophy and media science.
+1992 to 1995 Studies at the University of Zurich (Switzerland) and the Freie Universität Berlin (Germany): German literature, film theory, philosophy and media studies.
 Main topics: emotions in the media, public relation theory, rhetoric in politics, theory of innovation and distribution.
 M. A. 1995.

 Languages: German, English, Italian, French.